-Be very careful when filtering listings to include the correct conditions or else you may end up with the wrong view.
+Be careful when filtering listings to include the correct conditions or else you may end up with the wrong view.

 To temporarily remove the filter, click the check box next to the condition equation below the listings.
 This will remove the filtering, but leave the conditions there as an option to re-apply.
 To completely remove the filter, click the X next to the check box.